Types of Parenting Styles Explained by an Expert - Baby Chick

 • They set clear expectations, monitor their child, and ensure limits are followed.

-• This parenting style focuses on natural consequences, which helps children match actions with consequences.
+• This parenting style focuses on natural consequences, which helps children learn to match their actions with the consequences.

-• Children of authoritative parents tend to have higher well-being, improved self-esteem, more self-determination, and higher-quality relationships.
+• Children of authoritative parents tend to have higher well-being, improved self-esteem, greater self-determination, and more fulfilling relationships.

 Authoritarian Parenting